 I read that Annie Sloan wax doesn’t fully cure for up to 28 days, so maybe then I can reapply a coat of clear wax for added protection.
 Ideally, I would like to have 2 to 3 coats of wax on the top to protect from water (with this being an end table or night stand I’m sure it will have more than a few wet glasses placed on it sans coaster.)

 I think next time I try the dark wax, I’m going to be sure to use more of it, brush it over the entire surface quickly, and rather than trying to stipple it into the paint until there’s no excess, I’ll just wipe off the excess with a rag or cheesecloth.

-I’m not convinced about the dark wax yet, but I also haven’t give up hope of figuring it out.
+I’m not convinced about the dark wax yet, but I also haven’t given up hope of figuring it out.
 The learning curve is just a lot steeper than I had expected!
-Plus it’s really hard for a perfectionist like me to accept that the piece isn’t supposed to look completely uniform and perfect.
+Plus, it’s really hard for a perfectionist like me to accept that the piece isn’t supposed to look completely uniform and perfect.

 Now that it’s done, I really do love how this piece turned out.
 The wax adds so much dimension and creates a very authentic, antiqued finish.